One of the untapped opportunities for many ecommerce brands is international SEO.

 Most ccTLD’s were already taken for our brand name, so that wasn’t an option for us.

-To expand globally we knew we needed to secure the .com of our domain name (amara.com) which at the time was being used by a Latvian scientist.
+To expand globally we knew we needed to secure the .com of our domain name (brand.com).

 We managed to purchase the domain and thus began our international journey.

-Initially, we migrated the site from amara.co.uk to amara.com – I won’t go through the exact steps of this process in this guide.
+Initially, we migrated the site from brand.co.uk to brand.com – I won’t go through the exact steps of this process in this guide.
 But we gave that a month, so any effects of the migration would settle before launching our international sites.

 Due to technical limitations at the time, we had to launch on subdomains.
 So we had: